SumoLogic/sumologic-kubernetes-collection/deploy/docs/HelmChartConfigiuration.md

 `fluentd.logs.output.addTimestamp` | Option to control adding timestamp to logs. | `true` `fluentd.logs.output.timestampKey` | Field name when add_timestamp is on. | `timestamp`
-`fluentd.logs.output.pluginLogLevel` | Option to give plugin specific log level. | `error` `fluentd.logs.output.extraConf` | Additional config parameters for sumologic output plugin | ``
-`fluentd.logs.extraLogs` | Additional config for custom log pipelines. | ``
-`fluentd.logs.containers.overrideRawConfig` | To override the entire contents of logs.source.containers.conf file.
-Leave empty for the default pipeline. | ``
+`fluentd.logs.output.pluginLogLevel` | Option to give plugin specific log level. | `error` `fluentd.logs.output.extraConf` | Additional config parameters for sumologic output plugin | `Nil` `fluentd.logs.extraLogs` | Additional config for custom log pipelines. | `Nil` `fluentd.logs.containers.overrideRawConfig` | To override the entire contents of logs.source.containers.conf file.
+Leave empty for the default pipeline. | `Nil`
 `fluentd.logs.containers.outputConf` | Default output configuration for container logs. | `@include logs.output.conf`
 `fluentd.logs.containers.overrideOutputConf` | Override output section for container logs.
-Leave empty for the default output section. | ``
+Leave empty for the default output section. | `Nil`
 `fluentd.logs.containers.sourceName` | Set the _sourceName metadata field in Sumo Logic. | `%{namespace}.%{pod}.%{container}`
 `fluentd.logs.containers.sourceCategory` | Set the _sourceCategory metadata field in Sumo Logic. | `%{namespace}/%{pod_name}`
 `fluentd.logs.containers.sourceCategoryPrefix` | Set the prefix, for _sourceCategory metadata. | `kubernetes/`
 `fluentd.logs.containers.sourceCategoryReplaceDash` | Used to replace - with another character. | `/`
 `fluentd.logs.containers.excludeContainerRegex` | A regular expression for containers.
 Matching containers will be excluded from Sumo.
-The logs will still be sent to FluentD. | ``
+The logs will still be sent to FluentD. | `Nil`
 `fluentd.logs.containers.excludeHostRegex` | A regular expression for hosts.
 Matching hosts will be excluded from Sumo.
-The logs will still be sent to FluentD. | ``
+The logs will still be sent to FluentD. | `Nil`
 `fluentd.logs.containers.excludeNamespaceRegex` | A regular expression for namespaces.
 Matching namespaces will be excluded from Sumo.
-The logs will still be sent to FluentD. | ``
+The logs will still be sent to FluentD. | `Nil`
 `fluentd.logs.containers.excludePodRegex` | A regular expression for pods.
 Matching pods will be excluded from Sumo.
-The logs will still be sent to FluentD. | ``
+The logs will still be sent to FluentD. | `Nil`
-`fluentd.logs.containers.k8sMetadataFilter.watch` | Option to control the enabling of metadata filter plugin watch. | `true` `fluentd.logs.containers.k8sMetadataFilter.caFile` | path to CA file for Kubernetes server certificate validation. | `` `fluentd.logs.containers.k8sMetadataFilter.verifySsl` | Validate SSL certificates. | `true` `fluentd.logs.containers.k8sMetadataFilter.clientCert` | Path to a client cert file to authenticate to the API server. | `` `fluentd.logs.containers.k8sMetadataFilter.clientKey` | Path to a client key file to authenticate to the API server. | `` `fluentd.logs.containers.k8sMetadataFilter.bearerTokenFile` | Path to a file containing the bearer token to use for authentication. | ``
+`fluentd.logs.containers.k8sMetadataFilter.watch` | Option to control the enabling of metadata filter plugin watch. | `true` `fluentd.logs.containers.k8sMetadataFilter.caFile` | path to CA file for Kubernetes server certificate validation. | `Nil` `fluentd.logs.containers.k8sMetadataFilter.verifySsl` | Validate SSL certificates. | `true` `fluentd.logs.containers.k8sMetadataFilter.clientCert` | Path to a client cert file to authenticate to the API server. | `Nil`
+`fluentd.logs.containers.k8sMetadataFilter.clientKey` | Path to a client key file to authenticate to the API server. | `Nil` `fluentd.logs.containers.k8sMetadataFilter.bearerTokenFile` | Path to a file containing the bearer token to use for authentication. | `Nil`
-`fluentd.logs.containers.extraFilterPluginConf` | To use additional filter plugins. | ``
+`fluentd.logs.containers.extraFilterPluginConf` | To use additional filter plugins. | `Nil`
 `fluentd.logs.kubelet.enabled` | Collect kubelet logs. | `true`
 `fluentd.logs.kubelet.outputConf` | Output configuration for kubelet. | `@include logs.output.conf`
 `fluentd.logs.kubelet.overrideOutputConf` | Override output section for kubelet logs.
-Leave empty for the default output section. | ``
+Leave empty for the default output section. | `Nil`
 `fluentd.logs.kubelet.sourceName` | Set the _sourceName metadata field in Sumo Logic. | `k8s_kubelet`
 `fluentd.logs.kubelet.sourceCategory` | Set the _sourceCategory metadata field in Sumo Logic. | `kubelet`
 `fluentd.logs.kubelet.sourceCategoryPrefix` | Set the prefix, for _sourceCategory metadata. | `kubernetes/`
 `fluentd.logs.kubelet.sourceCategoryReplaceDash` | Used to replace - with another character. | `/`
 `fluentd.logs.kubelet.excludeFacilityRegex` | A regular expression for facility.
 Matching facility will be excluded from Sumo.
-The logs will still be sent to FluentD. | ``
+The logs will still be sent to FluentD. | `Nil`
 `fluentd.logs.kubelet.excludeHostRegex` | A regular expression for hosts.
 Matching hosts will be excluded from Sumo.
-The logs will still be sent to FluentD. | ``
+The logs will still be sent to FluentD. | `Nil`
 `fluentd.logs.kubelet.excludePriorityRegex` | A regular expression for priority.
 Matching priority will be excluded from Sumo.
-The logs will still be sent to FluentD. | ``
+The logs will still be sent to FluentD. | `Nil`
 `fluentd.logs.kubelet.excludeUnitRegex` | A regular expression for unit.
 Matching unit will be excluded from Sumo.
-The logs will still be sent to FluentD. | ``
+The logs will still be sent to FluentD. | `Nil`
 `fluentd.logs.systemd.enabled` | Collect systemd logs. | `true`
 `fluentd.logs.systemd.outputConf` | Output configuration for systemd. | `@include logs.output.conf`
 `fluentd.logs.systemd.overrideOutputConf` | Override output section for systemd logs.
-Leave empty for the default output section. | ``
+Leave empty for the default output section. | `Nil`
 `fluentd.logs.systemd.sourceCategory` | Set the _sourceCategory metadata field in Sumo Logic. | `system`
 `fluentd.logs.systemd.sourceCategoryPrefix` | Set the prefix, for _sourceCategory metadata. | `kubernetes/`
 `fluentd.logs.systemd.sourceCategoryReplaceDash` | Used to replace - with another character. | `/`
 `fluentd.logs.systemd.excludeFacilityRegex` | A regular expression for facility.
 Matching facility will be excluded from Sumo.
-The logs will still be sent to FluentD. | ``
+The logs will still be sent to FluentD. | `Nil`
 `fluentd.logs.systemd.excludeHostRegex` | A regular expression for hosts.
 Matching hosts will be excluded from Sumo.
-The logs will still be sent to FluentD. | ``
+The logs will still be sent to FluentD. | `Nil`
 `fluentd.logs.systemd.excludePriorityRegex` | A regular expression for priority.
 Matching priority will be excluded from Sumo.
-The logs will still be sent to FluentD. | ``
+The logs will still be sent to FluentD. | `Nil`
 `fluentd.logs.systemd.excludeUnitRegex` | A regular expression for unit.
 Matching unit will be excluded from Sumo.
-The logs will still be sent to FluentD. | ``
+The logs will still be sent to FluentD. | `Nil`
 `fluentd.logs.default.outputConf` | Default log configuration (catch-all). | `@include logs.output.conf`
 `fluentd.logs.default.overrideOutputConf` | Override output section for untagged logs.
-Leave empty for the default output section. | ``
+Leave empty for the default output section. | `Nil`
 `fluentd.metrics.statefulset.nodeSelector` | Node selector for Fluentd metrics statefulset. | `{}`
 `fluentd.metrics.statefulset.tolerations` | Tolerations for Fluentd metrics statefulset. | `{}`
 `fluentd.metrics.statefulset.affinity` | Affinity for Fluentd metrics statefulset. | `{}`